divkakwani/alglib/alglib/graph/readme.md

 * adjacency vertex iterator
 * adjacency edge iterator

 All of them are constant, and for a good reason too.
-If they were allowed to be non-const, any change in a vertex or edge, unbeknowst to the graph class, can create inconsistencies in the whole data structure.
+If they were allowed to be non-const, any change in a vertex or edge unbeknownst to the graph class can create inconsistencies in the whole data structure.

 #### Resource Ownership